 Tenure and Promotion Guidelines for the VCU Robertson School: This PDF, as revised and approved by the faculty on Sept.
 26, 2014, explains the School's tenure process and standards for teaching, scholarship and service.

-Robertson School Faculty Handbook: This PDF, as approved by the faculty on November 30, 2012 (with name revisions in September 2014), explains the functions and responsibilities within the School.
-It outlines the School's policies and procedures and its administrative and committee structure.
+VCU Robertson School Faculty Handbook: This PDF, as approved by the faculty on May 4, 2018, explains the functions and responsibilities within the School.
+It outlines the School's policies and procedures, and its administrative and committee structure.

 VCU Human Resources: The University's Human Resources Department has information about compensation, benefits, leave, tuition waivers and other matters pertaining to faculty.